gabemule/codex-test/pkg/akads/README.md

 # 📚 Documentation Generator

 This module runs documentation generation based on a JSON structure file.
 The documentation generator can be used in two modes:
-- **🔧 dev**: Running directly from the codex-test repository
+- **🔧 dev**: Running directly from the codex repository
-- **🚀 prod**: Running from .nexus/pkg when codex-test is cloned as .nexus in another repository
+- **🚀 prod**: Running from .nexus/pkg when codex is cloned as .nexus in another repository

 ## 📋 Usage Patterns

 ### 💻 Command-line Usage (via __main__.py)

-Development mode (in codex-test repository):
+Development mode (in codex repository):
 ```bash
 python -m pkg.akads --mode dev --json-path .tmp/tree_project.json
 ```